 For example, you might trade in 50 shares that you already own, worth $1,000 at the market price, and then purchase 100 shares at $10/share.

-When the market price is higher than the grant price, known as your options being “in the money,” you may be able to gain value for those shares because they’re worth more than you pay for them.
+When the market price is higher than the exercise price — often referred to as options being “in the money” — you may be able to gain value for those shares because they’re worth more than you pay for them.

 Why Do Companies Offer Stock Options?

 The idea is simple: If employees are financially invested in the success of the company, then they’re more likely to be emotionally invested in its success as well, and it can increase employee productivity.

 From an employee’s point of view, stock options offer a way to share in the financial benefit of their own hard work.
 In theory, if the company is successful, then the market stock price will rise and your stock options will be worth more.

 A stock is simply a fractional share of ownership in a company, which can be bought or sold or traded on a market.

 The financial prospects of the company influence whether people want to buy or sell shares in that company, but there are a number of factors that can determine stock price, including investor behavior, company news, world events, and primary and secondary markets.